BATHS FOR HEALING

 For millennia, people have used various kinds of baths to assist healing.
 A bath is basically partial or total immersion of the body in a medium such as water, steam, hot air, mud or even sound or light waves.

 Water baths or water hydrotherapy.
 These are the most commonly used baths.
-Assuming one has good water to bathe in, water baths are comfortable, inexpensive and can be helpful for some conditions and situations.
-Too much water is yin, however.
-Here are just a few that I have used successfully.
+They tend to be comfortable, inexpensive and can be helpful for some conditions and situations.

 A) Baths are very yin in Chinese medical terms.
 As a result, taking more than two baths per week will make the body too yin.
 This is definitely harmful, no matter how good a bath feels.